eea/eea.translations/README.rst

 Fixing templates and generate new pot and po files
 --------------------------------------------------

-1. go to your buildout home directory, witch on a VM should be:
+1. go to your buildout home directory, e.g.:

     /var/local/deploy/eea-buildout-plone4